microsoft/vscode-copilot-release/.github/ISSUE_TEMPLATE/bug_report_ux.md

 ---
 name: UX - Bug report
-about: File a bug for the Copilot UX in VS Code
+about: File a bug for the Copilot Chat UX in VS Code
 ---

 <!-- Please search existing issues to avoid creating duplicates -->